-When we look at solar imagery from NASA’s Solar Dynamics Observatory (SDO) at a wavelength of 193 or 211 Ångström, we can see the hot outer layers of the Sun’s atmosphere.
+When we look at solar imagery from NASA's Solar Dynamics Observatory (SDO) in extreme ultraviolet at a wavelength of 193 or 211 Ångström, we can see the hot outer layers of the Sun's atmosphere.
 This outermost layer of the Sun is called the corona.
 The magnetic field of the Sun plays an important role in terms of what we see on these images.
 The bright areas on these images show us hot and dense gas that is captured by the magnetic field of the Sun.
-The dark and in a way almost empty looking areas are places where the magnetic field of the Sun reaches into space so that these hot gases can escape.
-These areas look so dark because there is very little hot material compared to their surroundings.
+The dark and empty looking areas are places where the magnetic field of the Sun reaches into space so that these hot gases can escape.
+These areas are characterized by much lower temperatures and lower densities compared to their surroundings which make coronal holes appear dark.
+Coronal holes are thus not literal holes in the Sun, it is just kind of looks like it in certain extreme ultraviolet wavelengths!

 Other than a coronal mass ejection, a coronal hole high speed stream (CH HSS) arrives slowly with first a steady increase in the solar wind density over the course of a couple of hours.
 This increase of the solar wind density occurs because the faster solar wind bunches up the slower solar wind particles in front of it.
 This phenomenon is often referred to as a Stream Interaction Region (SIR) or as a Co-rotating Interaction Region (CIR) and is almost always associated with an increase in the total strength (Bt) of the interplanetary magnetic field.
 When this compressed solar wind boundary has passed Earth, we will see that the solar wind speed starts to increase while the total strength (Bt) of the interplanetary magnetic field and the solar wind density decreases.